StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 - For Aliyun OSS:
-  - "fs.oss.accessKeyId": The Access Key ID that you can use to access the Aliyun OSS bucket.
+  - "fs.oss.accessKeyId": The Access Key ID used to access the Aliyun OSS bucket.
-  - "fs.oss.accessKeySecret": The Secret Access Key that you can use to access the Aliyun OSS bucket.
+  - "fs.oss.accessKeySecret": The Secret Access Key used to access the Aliyun OSS bucket.
-  - "fs.oss.endpoint": The endpoint that you can use to access the Aliyun OSS bucket.
+  - "fs.oss.endpoint": The endpoint used to access the Aliyun OSS bucket.

 ## Examples